 Qualified disaster distributions.
-Be sure to include on line 19 all qualified disaster distributions made in 2019, even if they were later repaid, unless they fall under the 4th or 7th bullet above.
+Be sure to CAUTION include on line 19 all qualified disaster distributions made in 2021. even if they were later repaid, unless they fall under the 4th or 7th bullet above.

 If, after considering the items above, you don't have an amount to enter on line 19, don't complete Part III; your Roth IRA distribution(s) isn't taxable.
-Instead, include your total Roth IRA distribution(s) on Form 1040 or 1040-SR, line 4a; or Form 1040-NR, line 16a.
+Instead, include your total Roth IRA distribution(s) on 2021 Form 1040, 1040-SR, or 1040-NR, line 4a.

-If you had a qualified first-time homebuyer distribution from your Roth IRA and you made a contribution (including a conversion or a rollover from a qualified retirement plan) to a Roth IRA for any year from 1998 through 2014, enter the amount of your qualified expenses on line 20, but don't enter more than \$10,000 reduced by the total of all your prior qualified first-time homebuyer distributions.
+If you had a qualified first-time homebuyer distribution from your Roth IRA and you made a contribution (including a conversion or a rollover from a qualified retirement plan) to a Roth IRA for any year from 1998 through 2016, enter the amount of your qualified expenses on line 20, but don't enter more than \$10,000 reduced by the total of all your prior qualified first-time homebuyer distributions.
 For details, see Are Distributions Taxable? in chapter 2 of Pub.
 590-B.